pixelastic/pietro/instructions/tika.md

 Apache Tika is used to extract text from PDF files.

-You need to set the `TIKA_JAR` env variable to the path to your Apache Tika jar.
+You can download Apache Tika jar file from here: [https://tika.apache.org/download.html]()

-You can download Apache Tika jar file from here: **https://tika.apache.org/download.html**
+Default location for the file is `~/local/src/tika/tika.jar`, but you can override it with the `TIKA_JAR` environment variable.